Why Pool Alkalinity Gets Low: 7 Common Causes & Solutions

 Quick Answer: Fix Low Alkalinity First, Then Investigate

 When your total alkalinity drops below 80 ppm, add sodium bicarbonate (baking soda) immediately at 1.5 lbs per 10,000 gallons to raise it by 10 ppm.
+Low alkalinity can cause pH swings and potential eye/skin irritation, making swimming less comfortable for children until corrected.
 Test after 6 hours and adjust as needed to reach 80-120 ppm for regular pools or 60-80 ppm for salt water generators.
 Once corrected, identify what caused the drop to prevent future issues.

 The 7 Main Causes of Low Pool Alkalinity